You may find yourself working with individuals and communities from any background.

 Several HEIs offer '2+1' programmes, where a graduate with a health-related degree can obtain APL and complete their pre-registration nurse training in two (rather than three) years, then follow this with the 1 year full-time SCPHN/HV programme.

 If you aren't a qualified and registered nurse or midwife, you will need to complete an approved nursing/midwifery programme first.
-You can search for nursing and midwifery courses in your area using our course finder.

 If you are already working as a nurse or midwife, your current employer may be able to second you onto a training programme.
 Further information can be obtained from the Community Practitioners and Health Visitors Association (CPHVA) website and the health visiting lead at each local education and training board (LETB).